Here are the key players in the Trump hush money case

 “I never liked horse face,” Trump said at a rally in Waco, Texas, late last month.
 “That wouldn’t be the one.
 There is no one.
 We have a great first lady.”

-Trump, though, was reportedly “caught off guard” by Thursday's announcement of his indictment.
-According to the New York Times, Trump and his aides were surprised by the timing, "believing that any action by the grand jury was still weeks away and might not occur at all.”
+Trump, though, was reportedly “caught off guard” by the timing of his indictment, "believing that any action by the grand jury was still weeks away and might not occur at all,” according to the New York Times.

 Key quote: